Skip to content

 Navigating Potential Challenges with Bikes on A Line Bus

-The RapidRide A Line buses come with specific guidelines to facilitate safe transport of bicycles within their system.
-However, even with these guidelines in place, navigating potential challenges while bringing a bike on board is unavoidable.
+The RapidRide A Line buses come with specific guidelines to facilitate the safe transport of bicycles within their system.
+However, even with these guidelines, navigating potential challenges while bringing a bike on board is unavoidable.

-Think of circular pegs trying to fit into square holes: bringing bikes on A Line buses requires strategizing based on size and weight like ensuring standard wheel sizes align for proper locking.
+Think of circular pegs trying to fit into square holes: bringing bikes on A Line buses requires strategizing based on size and weight, like ensuring standard wheel sizes align for proper locking.

 Finally, riders must understand that federal law mandates that bus passengers with disabilities have priority for the securement area.
 Therefore, if no space remains on the bike rack, riders must fold or dissemble their bike and store it appropriately to avoid disturbances.

-Now that we’ve identified potential challenges, let’s explore alternatives to bike transportation on the A Line bus.
+Now that we’ve identified potential challenges let’s explore alternatives to bike transportation on the A Line bus.

 See Related: Can You Bring a Cat on a Bus?
 Understanding the Pet Policy